Quick Answer

 - It is a state of psychological or spiritual calm despite the potential presence of stressors.

-- Being always peaceful refers to a deliberate state of peace and happiness and contentment in everyday life.
+- Being always peaceful refers to a deliberate state of peace, happiness, and contentment in everyday life.

 - It means no running from one thought to another, constantly ruminating about some past incident, no constant dwelling on hurts and what people said or did.